shakacode/react-webpack-rails-tutorial/README.md

-# React, Redux, React-Bootstrap, and ES-7 on Rails via WebPack
+# React, Redux, React-Bootstrap, and ES-7 on Rails via WebPack and the react_on_rails gem

 ## Now with Redux and ES7!
 Servering Rendering ASAP (Shaka Code's react_on_rails gem)!